FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_3.2.4_to_3.3.md

 1. PKIUTIL PKIEXT fout=pki-extract.conf
 1. Copy all files that are referenced in the pki-extractconf file (INAME OR IKNAME) to the folder where you are going to execute the PKI command on the new version.
 In the following example, copy ROOT0001 to the new folder in Transfer CFT 3.9{{< TransferCFT/releasenumber >}}.
 1. Load the Transfer CFT 3.9{{< TransferCFT/componentversion >}} environment.
 1. Create a new PKI internal datafile using the command PKIUTIL PKIFILE.
-Replace &lt;pki\_database\_filename> with the appropriate value: $CFTPKU for UNIX, the absolute path value for the CFTPKU for Windows.
+Replace &lt;`pki_database_filename`&gt; with the appropriate value: $CFTPKU for UNIX, the absolute path value for the CFTPKU for Windows.
 Enter:
 1. Import your PKI certificates into Transfer CFT 3.9{{< TransferCFT/componentversion >}} using the command PKIUTIL.
-Replace the &lt;prefix\_character> based on your system, @ for UNIX and # for Windows.
+Replace the &lt;`prefix_character`&gt; based on your system, @ for UNIX and # for Windows.
     Enter:
     ```
     PKIUTIL <prefix_character>pki-extract.conf